 United Nations Financial and Administrative Framework Agreement

-ECHO contributes to specific actions, projects or programmes administered by the United Nations through its agencies.
-The Financial and Administrative Framework Agreement (FAFA) establishes the overall legal framework for all agreements between ECHO and the UN.
+The Commission’s European Civil Protection and Humanitarian Aid Operations (ECHO) contributes to specific actions, projects or programmes administered by the United Nations through its agencies.
+The Financial and Administrative Framework Agreement (FAFA) establishes the overall legal framework for all agreements between the EU and the UN.
 More information is available on the ECHO-UN Partnership website.